mollyjz/liri-node-app/README.md

 Code: https://github.com/mollyjz/liri-node-app

 LIRI is a Language Interpretation and Recognition Interface.
 It is a multifunctional command-line node.js app that prints the user's latest tweets as well as information about a movie or song of their choice.
+The user must enter `node liri` in the terminal line before each of the following commands.

 ## Twitter Functionality